 FC: The quote above is from a text I wrote in 2004 when I was a fellow at Piet Zwart Institute in Rotterdam as part of larger research project on software studies initiated by Matthew Fuller and Femke Snelting.
 This essay summed up my own experience as a Debian GNU/Linux user since 1997, a member of the Berlin Linux User Group, contributor to the organization of the Wizards of OS conferences in Berlin which were initiated by Volker Grassmuck and investigated the intersections of Free Software and culture from 1999 to 2006.
 During the 1999 conference (and a bit longer), Richard Stallman lived at my place.

-A major inspiration for Wizards of OS and it attempt to investigate the bigger picture of Free Software, code, society, and culture in their interrelatedness, was Lawrence Lessig’s (1999/2006) book Code and Other Laws of Cyberspace.
+A major inspiration for Wizards of OS and its attempt to investigate the bigger picture of Free Software, code, society, and culture in their interrelatedness, was Lawrence Lessig’s (1999/2006) book Code and Other Laws of Cyberspace.
 Lessig, a legal scholar, suggested that software – and algorithms – function like the law and had amounted, through the Internet and its corporations, to a new legal regime.
 I thought that Lessig’s observation was important, but lacking elaboration.
 His analysis in the book, in my opinion, did not live up to the radicality of his basic observation.

-It seems as if the field of media studies, and critical analysis of digital technology, software and now also artificial intelligence, is still in the process of grasping and analysing its consequences.
+Today, it seems as if the field of media studies, and critical analysis of digital technology, software and now also artificial intelligence, is still in the process of grasping and analysing the consequences of this observation.
 Cybernetics had of course reflected on the politics of control processes early on, among others with Norbert Wiener’s The Human Use of Human Beings (1950).
 However, cybernetics did not yet think of software and algorithms as forces in their own right, but only as parts of larger feedback and control systems.
-This continued in media theory – including Kittler’s infamous claim that ‘[t]here is no software’ – until the early 2000s.
+This continued in media theory – including Friedrich Kittler’s infamous claim that ‘[t]here is no software’ – until the early 2000s.
 My quote must be seen as belonging to a particular discourse among a particular generation and network of people who co-authored the MIT Press Software Studies: A Lexicon (Fuller 2008), to correct that oversight, and think of software in broader cultural and political terms, i.e. as having its own culture and politics.

 PJ: Politics of today’s artificial intelligences and other ‘self-thinking’ entities is progressively getting more and more distant from the politics of their creators.
 As we ‘teach’ our AIs using large datasets, their conclusions and practices start to live their own lives.
 What kind of political agency is emerging in our age of rapidly developing AIs?

 FC: Having tried to describe a larger cultural – poetic and speculative – history of executive codes in this essay from 2004, I must however admit that I got fed up with the subject.
-In my private life, too, I ended up tinkering and experimenting with computers much less becoming more interested in photography and moving images.
+In my private life, too, I ended up tinkering and experimenting with computers much less, becoming more interested in photography and moving images.
 Just recently, I tried to revisit and more precisely pin down this ennui in a conference paper on what I propose to call ‘the kaleidoscope constraint’.
-Any algorithmic or otherwise automated system that manipulates symbols, or any automated creativity, boils down to a glorified kaleidoscope; interesting and maybe fascinating to observe in the beginning, yet repetitive and tedious on the long term if when the output contains are no literal repetitions.
-This, working with younger-generation DIY-cultural artists who did not really care about digital/analog divides, and collaborating with Alessandro Ludovico in my school’s research program, led me to think of postdigitality.
+Any algorithmic or otherwise automated system that manipulates symbols, or any automated creativity, in my experience boils down to a glorified kaleidoscope; interesting and maybe fascinating to observe in the beginning, yet repetitive and tedious on the long term even when the output contains no literal repetitions.
+Working with younger-generation DIY-cultural artists who did not really care about digital/analog divides, and collaborating with Alessandro Ludovico in my school’s research program, eventually led me to think of postdigitality.